mLewisLogic/despec/docs/reports/2025-09-30__phase0__integration_test_results.md

 ## Executive Summary

-Comprehensive failure condition testing has been conducted on the despec Phase 0 utility classes.
+Comprehensive failure condition testing has been conducted on the xdd Phase 0 utility classes.
 The tests successfully identified **2 critical edge cases** in the production code that could lead to data corruption or concurrency issues:

 1. **Incomplete temp file cleanup on batch write failures** (AtomicWriter)
 2. **Race condition allowing multiple lock acquisitions on stale lock cleanup** (FileLock)